Music of Japan: Japanese blues/Enka

-After the Meiji Restoration introduced Western musical instruction, Izawa Shuji (a bureaucrat) compiled songs like "Auld Lang Syne".
+After the Meiji Restoration introduced Western musical instruction, Shuji Isawa compiled songs like "Auld Lang Syne" for use in public education.
 Two major forms of music that developed during this period were shōka, which was composed to bring western music to schools, and gunka.

 As Japan moved towards representative democracy in the late 19th century, leaders hired singers to sell copies of songs that aired their messages, since the leaders themselves were usually prohibited from speaking in public.

-A distinctively Japanese form of tango called "dodompa" emerged.
+The 1947 hit song Tokyo Boogie-Woogie performed by Shizuko Kasagi epitomized new-found optimism after the end of the war, and Kayōkyoku became a major industry, especially after the arrival of superstar Misora Hibari, once known as 'Baby Kasagi'.
+In the 1950s, tango and other kinds of Latin music, especially Cuban music, became very popular.
+A distinctively Japanese form of cha-cha-chá called dodompa emerged in the 1960s.
 Kayōkyoku became associated with traditional Japanese structures influenced by Enka.
 Famous enka singers include Hibari Misora, Saburo Kitajima, Ikuzo Yoshi and Haruo Minami.

 Art music

 Western classical music

-Shuji Isawa (1851–1917) studied music at Bridgewater Normal School and Harvard University and was an important figure in the development of Western-influenced Japanese music in the Meiji Era (1868-1912).
+Shuji Isawa (1851–1917) studied music at Bridgewater Normal School and Harvard University and was an important figure in the development of Western-influenced Japanese music in the Meiji Era (1868–1912).
 On returning to Japan in 1879, Isawa formed the Ongaku-Torishirabe-Gakari (Music Investigation Agency), a national research center for Western music; it was later renamed the Tokyo Music School (Tôkyô ongaku gakkô).
 In 1880, Isawa's American friend and teacher, Luther Whiting Mason, accepted a two-year appointment.
 Kosaku Yamada, Yoshinao Nakada, and Toru Takemitsu are Japanese composers who have successively developed what is now known as Japanese Classical Music.

 Western classical music established a strong presence in Japan, making the country one of the most important markets for this music tradition.
 Toru Takemitsu composed avant-garde music, contemporary classical music, and movie scoring.